Qualitative Methods: Interviews and Surveys

 The following interview question contains a flaw.
 Identify it and rewrite the question: "Given that AI tools can generate boilerplate code automatically, how much time do you think you save using them?"

 The question is leading: it presupposes that AI tools save time ("given that they can generate boilerplate code automatically") and asks the participant to quantify that saving.
 A respondent who does not save time, or who finds the tools slow them down, is implicitly pushed toward a positive answer.
-A better version: "When you use AI coding tools, what effect do they have on how long tasks take you?
+A better version is, "When you use AI coding tools, what effect do they have on how long tasks take you?
 Can you give me a specific recent example?"

 Exercises